kamal1991kumar/FrontEnd-Framework/documentation/framework-file-structure.md

 ***

 ### CLI configuration > cli.config.json
-This file is created by `avizva-cli` and it contains **CLI configuration** for the project.
+This file is created by `Demo-cli` and it contains **CLI configuration** for the project.
 It is advised not to tamper this file but one can change configuration (_with consultation of UI team_) to modify CLI behavior toward a project.

 ***